Tomius/oglwrap/README.md

   you can upload vec2 to buffers, setup attribute arrays with Setup< vec2 >() instead of Pointer(2, GLfloat, ...) etc..
 * Portable, and easy to use, as it is header only.
 * A lot of default parameters, often used function take about half as much parameter than with C OpenGL
 * RAII resource handling.
-You won't have to generate or delete the resources yourself, it happens in the constructor & destructor.
+You won't have to generate or delete the resources yourself, the memory will be allocated when you first use the object, (It happens there, rather than in the constructor, because this way, you can declare global or static objects, whose ctor run before the creatin of the GL context.
+Also if you never you a resource, then no memory will be allocated for it :)
 * Typesafety, functions do not take GLenum or GLuint, but for ex.
 VertexAttribArray::Pointer takes a FloatDataType enum value, so you can't call Pointer for Ints, you only can IPointer with int parameter.
 But VertexAttribArray also has a setup template which figures this out for you, so you don't even have to bother with that 'I'.